 This was Rhonda and Kevin’s story as their daughter Naomi was diagnosed with sickle cell disease before birth.

 How Often Does This Happen?

 Rhonda and Kevin’s story is not uncommon.
-Approximately 1 in 375 African Americans in the United States is born with the disease, and it affects approximately 100,000 Americans in general.
+Approximately 1 in 375 African Americans in the United States is born with the disease.
+It affects approximately 100,000 Americans in general.

 There was a time when individuals with sickle cell disease would not live past five years old.
 Today, patients are living into their 50s but tend to live 20 to 30 years less than people without the condition.